EvanHerman/wp-post-cloner/README.md

 **I have (a) custom post type(s) registered on my site.
 Can I use this plugin to clone it?**

 Yes!
-We've built out a settings page ('Settings > WP Page Cloner') where you can specify which post types are cloneable.
+We've built out a settings page (`'Settings > WP Post Cloner'`) where you can specify which post types are cloneable.
 By default only pages and posts are active.
 You can add or remove any registered post type on your site.

+**My custom post type doesn't have a 'Duplicate' button.
+Why not?**

+You need to ensure that you've assigned the psot type as 'clone-able' on the settings page.
+Head into `'Settings > WP Post cloner'` and click inside the input field to reveal a full list of registered post types.
+You'll want to make sure that your custom post type appears on this list.

 **I have a whole bunch of custom meta assigned to my posts/pages/custom post type, will this plugin transfer over everything?**